 The applicant should be prepared to explain these withdrawals.
-Withdrawing from a course because of illness or an accident might be legitimate reasons.
-On the other hand, withdrawal simply because a course turned out to be too challenging, and you did not wish to meet the challenge, may be detrimental.
+Withdrawing from a course because of illness or accident might be legitimate reasons.
+On the other hand, withdrawal simply because a course turned out to be too challenging, and you did not wish to meet the challenge may be detrimental.

 Should I repeat courses in which I did not do well, even though I passed them?

 Repeating a course to obtain a higher grade shouldn’t be the main motive.
 Any student is expected to do well in a course the second time.
 The Admissions Committee will not often be impressed by such action without a good reason for doing so.

-The Committee strongly recommends that candidate work toward receiving a degree at the baccalaureate level.
-Approximately 10% of some of our dental classes are admitted with three years of college work.
+The Admissions Committee strongly recommends that applicants work toward receiving a degree at the baccalaureate level.
 Applicants must have completed at least 90 semester credit hours at the time of application.
-The committee has seen a significant increase in the number of applicants with degrees.
-The committee feels that the quality of preparation is as important as length of preparation.
+The Admissions Committee has seen a significant increase in the number of dental school enrollees with college degrees.
+The Admissions Committee feels that the quality of preparation is as important as length of preparation.

-If I apply as a third-year applicant, will it help or hinder my chances for admission?
+If I apply as a third-year applicant, will it help or hinder my chances for admissions?

 Neither.
 Each applicant is considered within the competitive context of the application pool for the year in which they apply.
 As noted previously, applicants must have completed at least 90 semester credit hours prior to application.

 Even though rejected several times, should I continue to reapply to prove my motivation?

 Re-application without significant change in credentials in the interim is not likely to meet with success.
-A mature and realistic self-appraisal is usually indicated at this point.
+A mature and realistic self-appraisal is strongly recommended.